 MATH FOR MACHINE TRADES 2...prepares the learner to interpret symbols used in algebraic expressions, solve equations by the rearrangement of formulas, use formulas, solve unknown angles using angular principles, and solve for the angles and length of sides in a right triangles.
+CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met MATHEMATICS FOR MACHINIST APPRENTICE 1...provides applied mathematics instruction from a review of basic arithmetic; basic algebra; applications based on geometry; right triangle trigonometry and oblique angle trigonometry; and compound angles.
+CONDITION: 504202 Machinist Apprentice or504209 Industrial Manufacturing Technician Apprentice or 504393 Tool and Die Apprentice program requirements met

-CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met provides instruction for the apprentice in the recognition, selection, and operation of mechanical hardware and hand tools.
+MECHANICAL HARDWARE & HAND TOOLS FOR MACHINE TRADES APPRENTICE... provides instruction for the apprentice in the recognition, selection, and operation of mechanical hardware and hand tools.
 Apprentices are taught to use outside sources to select correct component or tool sizes, characteristics, and operating parameters.
 Apprentices will sharpen drills and single point cutting tools.
 CONDITION: 504393 Tool and Die Apprentice or 504202 Machinist Apprentice Program Requirements Met